-Redesdale is a remote upland area of west Northumberland .
-Our project area covers the entire Rede catchment from where the river Rede rises at Carter Bar on the English-Scottish border to its confluence with the North Tyne.
-This is frontier land and a key strategic corridor across the Cheviots, and the current route of the A68.
+Redesdale is a remote upland area in the wild heart of Northumberland .
+The Rede catchment stretches from where the river rises at Carter Bar on the English-Scottish border to its confluence with the North Tyne at Redesmouth.

 This land was once a lawless frontier where families on both sides of the border, the Border Reivers, raided each other’s lands, stealing, destroying property and perpetuating violent blood-feuds for generations.
 Today this area is one of the most peaceful parts of all England where birds and animals thrive and people can discover a spectacular upland landscape and the stories it holds.

 Revitalising Redesdale is thrilled to announce six awards from its local Community Heritage Fund for projects designed to celebrate the area’s rich cultural heritage, landscape and wildlife.
 Supported by National Lottery Heritage Fund, this is a crucial part of the Revitalising Redesdale Landscape Partnership’s vision to empower and enable local people to take the lead […]Read more